rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/bram/bram.md

 | empty | Output | 1 | Indicates FIFO is empty |

 Your FIFO should be created by as follows:
-* Instance a RAMB36E1 primitive into your design using an 8-bit data bus
+* Instance a `RAMB36E1` primitive into your design using an 8-bit data bus
 * Create a "write address" counter that indicates which address to write to.
 Every time a byte is written to the FIFO (i.e., when 'we' is asserted), the write address should increment by one.
 The address should roll over if you reach the limit
 * Perform a write to the memory when the 'we' signal is asserted.
 * Create a "read address" counter that indicates which address to read from.
 You should read from the memory every clock cycle.
 Increment this address every time the 're' signal is asserted.
 * Create an 'empty' signal that is asserted when the read address is equal to the write address.
 * Create a 'full' signal that is asserted when the write address is one less than the read address.

-Create a simple testbench that demonstrates writing a few bytes, reading/writing a few bytes, and the full/empty signals working.
+Create a simple testbench that demonstrates writing a few bytes, reading/writing a few bytes, and the full/empty signals working properly.

+Use a SystemVerilog 'queue' to store the values of the FIFO so you can check that the order you write is the order that you read.

+To simulate the `RAMB36E1` primitive you will need to include the 'unisim' library in your simulation.
+This precompiled library contains all the simulation models of the Xilinx primitives.
+To add this library to your simulation environment, include the following commands in your simulation script:
+* `vlib unisim`
+* `vmap unisim <Simulation library path>`.
+For the computers in the digital lab, the simulation path is: `/tools/Xilinx/Vivado/2024.1/data/questa/unisim`

+command:
+vmap unisim /mnt/toolsdisk/Xilinx/Vivado/2024.1/data/questa/unisim

+Modelsim.ini file entry:
+unisim = /mnt/toolsdisk/Xilinx/Vivado/2024.1/data/questa/unisim

 Create a makefile rule named `sim_bram_fifo` that runs this simulation from the command line.

-## Fight Song RAM
+## ASCII BRAM ROM

 Create a second module that implements a "ROM" that stores a set of ASCII characters that can be read out one at a time.
 This module will be used to store a message sent over the UART.